 Revenue Bond: A municipal bond secured by and repaid from specific revenues.
 Pledged revenues are often earnings from a self-supporting enterprise or utility.
 Typically, these revenues are associated with the asset for which the bond was originally issued, for example those issued by the Airport or Public Utilities Commission.

 Right-of-Way Infrastructure: Infrastructure constructed and maintained by the City for right-of-way purposes, which are defined as the right of public travel on certain lands.
 Examples include the traveled portion of public streets and alleys, as well as the border areas, which include, but not limited to, any sidewalks, curb ramps, planting strips, traffic circles, or medians.

 Routine Maintenance: Also known as Facilities Maintenance.
 Projects that provide for the day-to-day maintenance of existing buildings and infrastructure, including labor costs.
-Unlike renewals and enhancements, these are annual allocations.
+Unlike renewals and enhancements, these are

 Vertical Infrastructure: Facility structures such as hospitals, clinics, public safety buildings, administrative facilities, public housing units, community centers, and jails, among others.